-, Questions Resources Which home care workers are now covered by federal minimum wage and overtime rules?
+7 Questions Resources Which home care workers are now covered by federal minimum wage and overtime rules?
 What are the federal rules for compensation for overtime hours, travel time between consumers, and overnight hours?
 Implementation Resource Website - USDOL Federal Minimum Wage and Overtime Protections for Home Care Workers Fact Sheet and Resource Website - National Employment Law Project (NELP) Final Rule: Application of the Fair Labor Standards Act to Domestic Service What Medicaid programs provide home and community based services in the state?
 How do the state's Medicaid HCBS programs operate with regard to: determining service hours; managing service delivery; and setting worker wages? ■ 1915(c), 1915(i), 1915(j), and 1915(k) waiver authorities What are the characteristics of the state's current HCBS service delivery system?
 How many home care workers provide services?
 How many of them are working part-time?
 How often do they work over 40 hours a week?
-What data is there, if any, on the number of workers who serve multiple consumers and the travel time between those consumers?
-How does the state's workforce capacity compare with the demand for HCBS?
-What data are needed (e.g. agency/employer landscape, turnover, vacancies, waiting lists)?
-What are key data sources?
-National Direct Service Workforce Resource Center (NDSWRC) Website - Centers for Medicare and Medicaid Services (CMS) The Need for Monitoring the Long-Term Care Direct Service Workforce and Recommendations for Data Collection - NDSWRC Michigan Office of Services to the Aging Surveys of provider organizations and workers providing services in consumer-directed Medicaid HCBS programs
+What data is there, if any, on the number of workers who serve multiple consumers and the travel time National Direct Service Workforce Resource Center (NDSWRC) Website - Centers for Medicare and Medicaid Services (CMS) The Need for Monitoring the Long-Term Care Direct Service Workforce and Recommendations for Data Collection - NDSWRC Michigan Office of Services to the Aging Surveys